Auto RF Overview

-The event log will report this type of channel change as "Auto Channel Update", the API will return reason value 2.
+The event log will report this type of channel change as "Auto Channel Update," and the API will return reason value 2.
 The event will include the radio number, old channel, and new channel.
-Below is a example of one of these events:
+Below is an example of one of these events:

 The dashboard detects a jammed channel by analyzing utilization.
-If the non-802.11 utilization on one of the client-serving radios is 65% or greater for 1 min, the dashboard will instruct the AP to change to a different channel.
+If the non-802.11 utilization on one of the client-serving radios is 65% or greater for one minute, the dashboard will instruct the AP to change to a different channel.
 The utilization that is analyzed is non-802.11 interference that would be transmitted by a microwave or wireless video camera.

-The event log will report this type of channel change as "Channel changed to avoid jammed channel", the API will return reason value 3.
+The event log will report this type of channel change as "Channel changed to avoid jammed channel," and the API will return reason value 3.
 This event will include the radio number, old channel, and new channel.
-Below is a example of one of these events:
+Below is an example of one of these events:

 The most common reason for a channel change is the steady state process.
 The cloud controller runs this process every 15 minutes.
 If there is a channel with a better metric when the steady state process runs, the AP will be instructed to change its channel.

 The steady state algorithm is client-aware.
 Auto RF will take into consideration metrics around channel utilization, channel width, associated devices, and traffic load for the 2.4 and 5 GHz radios of every AP in a network when determining optimal channel assignment for the APs in the network.